 Scenario A - Phishing Attempt:

 For the first scenario, you would want to determine if the employee clicked the link (other services like Proofpoint automatically inform you if that’s the case).
 To do that, correlate the sent URLs with the proxy's network traffic.
 If such traffic exists, it should be the first thing to further investigate.

 However, looking at proxy traffic is not enough since in some organizations there are no proxies, or events are missed by the proxy; or, not all devices are connected to the proxy.

 SQL query to match threat indicator from Cyren to events in the proxy.

-This is why we also recommend extracting the domain name and looking for EDR traffic to the domain (if you are able to look for specific URLs through EDR agents do that, most of the time it’s not an option).
+This is why we also recommend extracting the domain name and looking for EDR traffic to the domain (if you are able to look for specific URLs through EDR agents do that, but in most cases this is not an option).
 If less than X users (depending on your company size) accessed this domain, it is most likely that the link was clicked and the incident should be addressed ASAP.

 Scenario B - Malicious Attachment:

-If an attacker sent an email to one of the employees and Cyren classified it as malicious, several additional tests should be applied:
+If an attacker sent an email to one of the employees and Cyren classified it as malicious, additional tests should be carried out:

 - The most important thing is determining whether the employee downloaded and executed the file.
 This can be done by looking for the file name in a CMD line, searching the file’s name in all the EDR executions.
 If you spot this type of CMD line, it is dangerous and should be addressed immediately.